List of Mellon family foundations: Background

 The Mellon family is a wealthy and influential family originally from Pittsburgh, Pennsylvania, U.S., and its vicinity.
 In addition to their foundation of BNY Mellon, they were also principal investors or majority owners of companies such as Alcoa, Gulf Oil, Koppers, Westinghouse, with major influence in Credit Suisse First Boston, General Motors, H.J.
 Heinz, Newsweek, Pittsburgh Tribune-Review and U.S. Steel.
 The Mellon family created trolly amusement parks in the late 1800s along their railway lines for public use.
 Both Kennywood and Idlewild Park remain in existence.

 The family has also been known for using its wealth to support philanthropic work in the arts, education and conservation through various nonprofit organizations.
 It founded the National Gallery of Art and is a major patron to the University of Pittsburgh, Carnegie Mellon University and the University of Virginia.
-Individual members of the Mellon family have created private foundations and donated to museums and protected areas.
+Individual members of the Mellon family have created private foundations and donated to museums and protected areas, including the creation of the Bollingen Foundation, the Rachel Mellon Walton Fund, and the Mellon Trust.